 About Me

-I am a Postdoc at Dr. Janna Nawroth's Lab in Helmholtz Pioneer Campus (part of HMGU) in Munich, Germany.
-I completed my PhD studying cilia mechanics at USC in Prof. Kanso's Bio-inspired Motion Lab.
-Previously, I studied pure mathematics and astronautical engineering at UT Austin, and worked as a student research assistant at Center for Space Research.
+I will be joining the physics department of Nankai University in 2026 to work with Prof. 潘雷霆.
+My postdoc supervisor is Dr. Janna Nawroth at Helmholtz Pioneer Campus in Munich, Germany.
+I completed my fluid mechanics PhD (on modeling cilia) following Prof. Eva Kanso at USC.
+I studied pure mathematics and astronautical engineering at UT Austin, where I also worked as a student research assistant at Center for Space Research.

 Background photo